stmilne/icds_docs/docs/02_Connecting.md

 ### Activating Your Account

-All individuals who have an active Penn State access account (PSU ID) can request access to Roar Collab (RC) by submitting an [account request](https://www.icds.psu.edu/computing-services/account-setup).
+All individuals who have an active Penn State access account may request access to Roar Collab (RC) by submitting an [account request](https://www.icds.psu.edu/computing-services/account-setup).